 This motivates the implementation of a rudimentary handling of meta-tags in the system presented in this paper, in particular handling the XML tags found in the TM data we work with, as described in Section 3.
-The tool we built for this purpose simply builds a map of all unique XML tags per language and replaces them in the data with short placeholders that are designed in such a way that they would not interfere with the rest of the TM data.5 A special case that the tool has to take care of is when an XML tag contains an attribute whose value needs to be translated.
+The tool we developed for this purpose simply builds a map of all unique XML tags per language and replaces them in the data with short placeholders that are designed in such a way that they would not interfere with the rest of the TM data.2 A special case that the tool has to take care of is when an XML tag contains an attribute whose value needs to be translated.
 In such situations, we decided to not perform any processing, but rather leave the XML tag as is, so that all text may be translated as needed.
-The proper treatment of metatags is beyond the scope of the current paper and will be investigated separately.
+A complete treatment of meta-tags, however, is beyond the scope of the current paper.